CMS Comparison: Most Popular CMS (Statistic)

 Large community and plenty of support documentation

-Steeper learning curve than many newer, easier-to-use CMSs
+Steeper learning curve than newer, easier-to-use CMSs

-Sometimes too detailed for smaller projects
+Sometimes overkill for smaller projects

-Targeted by hackers owing to its sizable userbase
+Vulnerable to hackers owing to userbase size

 Drupal